vex-labs/vex-contract/README.md

 To contribute:
 1) Open a new branch with an appropriate name and select main as the source.
 2) Commit your code to your branch.
-3) Create a PR to main from your branch
+3) Create a PR to main from your branch.
 4) If your contribution solves an issue please write "Closes #issue-number" in the PR.
 5) Select Owen (PiVortex) as a reviewer.